Ecommerce SEO Audit Blog Cover Image

 When auditing for internal linking, bear in mind the following best practices:

 1. Internal links should connect pages with a clear thematic connection.
-For example, a blog post about coffee brewing methods or a category page for coffee filters could like to a product page for a coffee maker.
+For example, a blog post about coffee brewing methods or a category page for coffee filters could link to a product page for a coffee maker.

 2. Ensure all internal links lead to active pages (those with a 200 success status code).
 Broken links frustrate users and harm your site’s SEO.